ChrisHinde/MaterialUtilities/docs/usage.md

 1. Setup the list(s) in the text editor (or load it in from a text file).
     You have the option to use two text blocks (one for the materials that should be replaced, and one for the materials to replace with).
     Or you can use one text block, where each line contains both the material name and the material that it should be \
-    replaced with, separated by, at least, a tab or two spaces (to allow material names with [single] spcaes in them)
+    replaced with, separated by, at least, one tab or two spaces (to allow material names with [single] spaces in them)
 2. Go to **Replace Multiple Materials** in the Material Utilities menu
 3. Select the text blocks that have the materials list for **Original** and **Replacement**.
     If you only have one list that contains both the original material names and replacements, select that for \